Home » Air Pollutants Controlled » VOC Control

-APC Technologies offers five technologies for VOC Control:
+APC Technologies offers five main technologies for VOC Control:

-- APC’s CarbonPure Activated Carbon Adsorption for activated carbon adsorption for the treatment of VOC emissions.
-These systems utilize activated carbon and other adsorption media to provide high VOC removal efficiencies – up to and in the excess of 99%.
-These carbon adsorption for VOC control systems are generally simpler, lower capital cost, lower maintenance, and are particularly well-suited for air streams with lower concentrations of VOCs or lower volumetric gas flow rates.
-CarbonPure activated carbon adsorption for the treatment of VOC emissions come in both once-through and regenerative types.
+- APC’s CarbonPure Activated Carbon Adsorption systems utilize activated carbon and other adsorption media to provide high VOC removal efficiencies – up to and in the excess of 99%.
+Activated carbon adsorption systems are generally simpler, have lower capital cost, lower maintenance, and are particularly well-suited for air streams with lower concentrations of VOCs or lower volumetric gas flow rates.
+CarbonPure activated carbon adsorption comes in both once-through and regenerative types.
 APC is media-independent and will recommend and furnish the best adsorption media available on the market for the given application.

 VOC Control Applications

-Include: adhesives, aluminum rolling mills, other aluminum fabrication plants, asphalt plants and terminals, bakeries, chemical plants, coating operations, composites chemical plants, drying ovens, food processing, furniture manufacture, foundries, lubricant production, oil pipeline terminals, oil refineries, petrochemical plants, painting operations, plastics, polymers, printing, pulp and paper manufacture, metals fabrication, rendering resins, rubber products, pharmaceuticals, sealants, solar power plants, spray drying operations, textile finishing, tire operations, wastewater treatment, and others.
+Include: adhesives, aluminum rolling mills, other aluminum fabrication plants, asphalt plants and terminals, bakeries, EV battery and lithium-ion battery plants, cannabis, chemical plants, coating operations, composites, drying ovens, food processing, furniture manufacture, foundries, indoor plant air, lubricant production, oil pipeline terminals, oil refineries, painting operations, petrochemical plants, plastics, polymers, printing, pulp and paper manufacture, metals fabrication, rendering, resins, rubber products, pharmaceuticals, scrap shredding, sealants, solar power plants, spray drying operations, steel fabrication, textile finishing, tire operations, wastewater treatment, and others.